Chapter 20: Four Children

 Three of them.
 A boy, eight or nine, in a sweatshirt too thin for December, clutching a stuffed bear so bald with handling that the fur was gone on one side and the stitching showed.
 A younger girl in leggings and socks, no shoes, carried by a female agent whose arms were rigid with care — the girl’s thumb in her mouth, her eyes open and fixed on nothing.
 A second boy — older, maybe eleven — who walked on his own, hands in his pockets, chin up, a bruise yellowing along his jaw.
 The posture of a child who had decided that whatever was happening, he would meet it standing.

 Four children.
-The number settled into Maren’s chest like a stone dropped into still water.
+The number settled into Maren’s hands like a weight she would carry out of this driveway.

 They blinked in the emergency lights.
 Red and blue strobing across the snow, across the birch trunks, across the faces of children who had been in rooms with no windows and were now standing in the iron cold of a Minnesota December with the sky going dark and strangers in windbreakers telling them they were safe.
 The younger girl buried her face in the agent’s neck.
 The older boy looked at the lodge once and then looked away, and the looking away was worse than anything Maren had seen in eleven years of arriving after.